regularjs/regularjs.github.io/source/example/slider.md

 ----------
 # Slider

-We use [Dynamic include](http://leeluolee.gitbooks.io/regular-guide/en/syntax/include.html) to make the slider have the ability to change the specified part of the template after initialization.
+We use `#include` to make the slider have the ability to change the particular part of the template after initialization.

 The css is forked form [foundation.zurb.com](http://foundation.zurb.com/)